-IMPORTANT: Nothing is created or modified until you click Finish to exit the Partial Reconfiguration Wizard.
+IMPORTANT!
+Nothing is created or modified until you click Finish to exit the DFX Wizard.
 All actions are queued until this last click, so it is possible to step forward and back as needed without implementing changes until you are ready.

 Back in the Vivado IDE, the Design Runs window has been updated.
-A second out-of-context synthesis run has been added for the math RM, and a child implementation run (child_0_impl_1) has been created under the parent (impl_1).
+A second out-of-context synthesis run has been added for the math RM, and a child implementation run (child 0 impl 1) has been created under the parent (impl 1).